Smoked Pulled Turkey Breast

 Once the turkey hits 165°F wrap it with unsalted butter in aluminum foil.

-Once the thickest part reads 165°F, remove the turkey and place it on top of a few tablespoons of unsalted butter, laid in heavy-duty foil.
-Add a little more butter to the top, and wrap it up tight.
+Once the thickest part of the smoked turkey breast reads 160°F, remove the turkey and place a few tablespoons of butter on the ugly side (the bottom), laid in heavy-duty foil.

 Smoked and rested, this turkey thigh is ready to be shredded.